semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 You will need to type your root password (it likely is the same as your Windows password).

-In Windows, to install git, download the execuable from the git website: https://git-scm.com/download/win.
+In Windows, to install git, download the executable from the git website: https://git-scm.com/download/win.
 You generally can just download the regular one labeled "Click here to download manually".
 We won't use the Windows git, but you may find it useful in the future.

 ### Setup Python in Linux